 - Right click the menu bar.

-- The Microflow button will be visible on the menu bar of the Datagrid.
+Double-click the new button and enter Microflow for the button’s Caption.
+The Microflow button will be visible on the menu bar of the data grid.

 2.2 Configuring the Microflow Properties

-- In the window that opens you can set the following parameters:
+Back in the Edit Action Button dialog box, you can set the following parameters:

 2.3 Configuring the Microflow Settings

 The microflow button has been added to the grid and the properties have been set.
 With the properties you can customize the appearance of the microflow button, in this section you are going to set the ‘on click settings’, which you can use to customize which parameters to pass to the microflow, whether to show a progress bar and more.

 Select Edit microflow settings.

 The Microflow Settings window opens with five sections.

 Configure the sections described below, and then click OK.